 VanderWilt Park is located at the corner of Santa Clara Street and Orchard Avenue in the northwest quadrant of Oskaloosa.
 The park offers two (2) little league baseball fields.
 Drinking fountains are on during the summer season, and restroom facilities are available.

 The original "City Park" is located at the corner of High Avenue East and South Market Street in the heart of Oskaloosa and is home to our historic Bandstand.
 Bring your lawn chairs, and blankets, or make use of any of the several benches and enjoy the Oskaloosa City Band as they perform at 8:00 PM every Thursday, June through August, weather permitting.
 Check the City calendar for events traditionally held in the Square such as Art on the Square in June, Sweet Corn Serenade in August, and the annual lighted Christmas parade in December.
 The park comprises the public square established by the original plat of Oskaloosa in 1844 and is listed on the National Register of Historic Places.

 Keating Jaycee Park is located at the intersection of South I Street and 4th Avenue West in the southwest quadrant of Oskaloosa.
 This park offers a playground for young children and a small grassy play area.
 Picnic tables are available, bring lunch and enjoy the quiet neighborhood!
 Keating is one of the parks started by the local Jaycees. an organization made up of young professionals and referred to as junior chamber of commerce members.

 Hewitt Jaycee Park

-Also in the northwest quadrant of Oskaloosa, the Hewitt Jaycee Park is located on C Avenue West a between K Street and J Street, with parking located on C Avenue West.
+Also in the northwest quadrant of Oskaloosa, Hewitt Jaycee Park is located on C Avenue West between K Street and J Street, with parking located on C Avenue West.
 The park offers a playground for children, a swing set, and a basketball court.
 Enjoy the open grass areas and the quiet neighborhood.